Cycling away from the tourist traps to Donegal in the beautiful North West of Ireland.

 We were tired and our usual chatter and banter was replaced by the slow rhythm of the pedals and the synchronicity of our breathing.
 This is a time when cycling and thinking merge into one and my mind-body drifts off to another world.

 The glen is named after Saint Colmcille, often known as one of Ireland’s twelve apostles.
-In the years after St Patrick, Ireland developed a strong monastic tradition based on scholarship and religious fervour.
+In the years after St Patrick, Ireland developed a strong monastic tradition based on scholarship and religious fervor.
 Saintly men and women, the abbots and abbesses at the time, guided communities devoted to living a simple Christian life.
 One such leader was Columba who later used the name Columcille meaning ‘dove of the church’.
-Many places around Donegal and Derry are associated Columcille and he is often portrayed as a warrior saint fighting off evil monsters and demons.
+Many places around Donegal and Derry are associated with Columcille and he is often portrayed as a warrior saint fighting off evil monsters and demons.

 For me, the most interesting story about Columba was his part in the establishment of an early version of copyright law.
-The story goes that Finnian, a fellow monk and former mentor, obtained a version of the Latin bible and brought it to Ireland.
-This was a big deal at the time as sacred texts were were highly prized and a central source of monastic power and prestige.
+The story goes that Finnian, a fellow monk, and former mentor, obtained a version of the Latin bible and brought it to Ireland.
+This was a big deal at the time as sacred texts were highly prized and a central source of monastic power and prestige.
 Anyway, Columba inveigled his way to get access to the book and of course, he proceeded to make a copy.
 Finnian was not pleased when he found out and a great dispute arose between the two scholars.
-After several attempts at conciliation the case was finally settled by the King at Tara who pronounced in favour of Finnian and declared “to every cow its calf and to every book its copy”.
-This has to be one of the earliest legal judgements on the laws of copyright.
+After several attempts at conciliation, the case was finally settled by the King at Tara who pronounced in favor of Finnian and declared “to every cow its calf and to every book its copy”.
+This has to be one of the earliest legal judgments on the laws of copyright.
 Columba did not take the ruling lightly and the dispute eventually led to a bloody battle.
 Not the actions of a saint you might say and Columba later regretted his actions and became the ‘dove’ of the church.

-These ramblings kept me amused as we crossed the bog and slowly began our decent into the great Glencolmcille, the epitome of the rural Irish village: churches, ancient and modern, Catholic and Anglican; graveyards, ancient and modern, standing stones, small shops, two pubs and a folk village.
+These ramblings kept me amused as we crossed the bog and slowly began our descent into the great Glencolmcille, the epitome of the rural Irish village: churches, ancient and modern, Catholic and Anglican; graveyards, ancient and modern, standing stones, small shops, two pubs, and a folk village.
 All tucked away in a valley surrounded by mountains and sea.
 The people here speak Irish and are proud to do so.
 They talk in gentle phrases with long pauses that I have long associated with people of the hills.
 That evening, when we arrived, there was a blessing of the graves and the single street was thronged with people and cars.
 And later as darkness fell, musicians from across Ireland began to gather for the annual fiddlers’ festival.
 We sat outside under the stars drinking beer and listening to the lilting sound of reels and hornpipes.